 Element | Description | Type | Required |

-level | The measured level of ambient noise in dB | String | Required |
+level | The measured level of ambient noise in dB. | String | Required |

 Sample Request

-POST http://10.12.123.12/api/controls/noise/update
+POST https://10.12.123.12/api/controls/noise/update

 {